How to Nominate

 - A sustained level of contribution over time, with clear impact that extends well beyond his/her own organization

-- At least 5 years of continuous professional ACM membership (to verify membership eligibility, contact email@example.com)
+- At least 5 years of professional ACM membership in the last 10 years (to verify membership eligibility, contact [email protected])

 Moreover, the nominator and all endorsers must be: